 Birds

-Reptiles and Amphibians
+Reptiles And Amphibians

 Red-spotted Toad: Most amphibians like toads, and frogs are nocturnal, just like our friend, the Red-spotted Toad.
 You will likely hear their song as the sun sinks into the canyon.
-These tiny creatures are easily identified by their red wart-like spots called tubercles.
+These creatures are easily identified by their red wart-like spots called tubercles.
 Their amphibian skin contains glands that secrete mucus and a special toxin to protect them from predators.

 Plateau Lizard: One of the smallest species of lizards, the Plateau Lizard, has distinctive patches of blue along its belly.
 This is Zion’s most common lizard, often seen scurrying across the trail from rock to rock to get warm.
 These little lizards’ primary food source is insects like beetles or moths.
 These little friends are nearly harmless, but it’s important to be aware of their place in the ecosystem and leave them be.